eni9889/YT-PP-Issues/README.md

 # YT ++ Issues

+***Background Playback Issues***
+ - If you have Mikoto installed you need to  go  into Mikoto settings and disable  background playback otherwise YT bg playback won’t work.

 ***Before posting make sure you are on the latest version of YT ++ on https://beta.unlimapps.com***

 Please use the issues portion of this repo to report any issues you find or for feature requests.